All Episodes

 And that's what the case will turn on.

-It'll be a uh a question of fact.
+It'll be a question of fact.

-Uh it'll the jury will decide.
+The jury will decide.

-But you have to remember, and uh Leo hinted at it, and John, you've been talking about it a lot.
+But you have to remember, and Leo hinted at it, and John, you've been talking about it a lot.

-But that can't be listen, though any good defense lawyer, uh Geraldo, I know you agree with this, is going to remind this jury that their duty, their sworn oath, will be not to think about what the public thinks, not to think about what other events might be going on in the country.
+Listen, any good defense lawyer, Geraldo, I know you agree with this, is going to remind this jury that their duty, their sworn oath, will be not to think about what the public thinks, not to think about what other events might be going on in the country.

 This is about facts, and this is about a standard of facts presented to the jury.

-And in other words, will twelve people find this officer guilty of what would be a death sentence uh murder, uh, if in fact when they are presented with the evidence, because Georgia law is clear.
+And in other words, will 12 people find this officer guilty of what would be a death sentence, murder, if, in fact, when they are presented with the evidence?

 If the police officer reasonably believes he is facing imminent danger or serious bodily harm, he or she can use lethal force.

-Now, it just so happens it was only a couple of weeks ago that we know the district attorney in Fulton County, Georgia, a guy by the name of Paul Howard, who laid out the case the other day, had said just a couple of weeks earlier, as you many of you know, a taser is considered as a deadly weapon under Georgia law.
+Now, it just so happens it was only a couple of weeks ago that we know the district attorney in Fulton County, Georgia, a guy by the name of Paul Howard, who laid out the case the other day, had said just a couple of weeks earlier, as many of you know, a taser is considered as a deadly weapon under Georgia law.

 Because he only halfway turned around.

-Uh and do I think there might have been other options?
+And do I think there might have been other options?

-We we can Monday morning quarterback all day.
+We can Monday morning quarterback all day.

-I I actually think there are.
+I actually think there are.

 Did he?

-Did he did he know that for sure?
+Did he know that for sure?

 I think that'll all be brought in.

-I would have preferred they just keep running and tackle the guy, but I'm looking at a very different scenario here.
+I would have preferred they just keep running and tackle the guy.

 That is the law.

-Leo, on the law, what do you see?
+Leo on the law, what do you see?

 Let me just simply say this.